apache/nuttx/configs/open1788/README.txt

        0xa000:0000 (CS0).

-    6. This configuration has been used for verifying the touchscreen on on the 4.3" LCD module by modifying the configuration in the following ways:
+    6. This configuration has been used for verifying the touchscreen on on the 4.3" LCD module.

+       a) As of this writing, this touchscreen is still not function.
+          Rommel Marcelo has tracked this problem done to noise on the PENIRQ interrupt.
+There are so many false interrupts that the NuttX interrupt-driven touchscreen driver cannot be used.

+       b) You can enable the touchscreen by modifying the configuration in the following ways:

           Drivers:
             CONFIG_INPUT=y                    : Enable support for input devices CONFIG_INPUT_ADS7843E=y           : Enable support for the XPT2048
             CONFIG_ADS7843E_SPIDEV=1          : Use SSP1 for communication
             CONFIG_SPI=y                      : Enable SPI support
             CONFIG_SPI_EXCHANGE=n             : exchange() method is not supported

           System Type:
             CONFIG_GPIO_IRQ=y                 : GPIO interrupt support
             CONFIG_LPC17_SSP1=y               : Enable support for SSP1

           Applicaton Configuration:
             CONFIG_EXAMPLES_TOUCHSCREEN=y     : Enable the touchscreen built-int test CONFIG_EXAMPLES_TOUCHSCREEN_BUILTIN=y

           Defaults should be okay for related touchscreen settings.

-       You will also have to disable SD card support to use this test.
+       c) You will also have to disable SD card support to use this test.
 The SD card detect (CD) signal is on P0[13].
 This signal is shared.
 It is also used for MOSI1 and USB_UP_LED.
 The CD pin may be disconnected.
           There is a jumper on board that enables the CD pin.
 OR, you can simply remove the SD module so that it does not drive the CD pin.

           Drivers:
             CONFIG_MMCSD=n                    : No MMC/SD driver support

           System Type:
             CONFIG_LPC17_GPDMA=n              : No DMA
             CONFIG_LPC17_SDCARD=n             : No SD card driver
             CONFIG_SDIO_DMA=n                 : No SD card DMA
             CONFIG_ARCH_DMA=n

           File Systems:
             CONFIG_FS_FAT=n                   : No FAT file system support

           For touchscreen debug output:

           Build Setup:
             CONFIG_DEBUG=y
             CONFIG_DEBUG_VERBOSE=y
             CONFIG_DEBUG_INPUT=y

     7. The button test (apps/examples/buttons) can be built-in by adding the following options.
 See apps/examples/README.txt for further